 The service technician, I told you about earlier let me in on some insider information.
 He said monthly treatments were not needed and that I could buy professional-grade chemicals to kill pests.
 He even told which professional-grade products I should buy.
 Let me share the solution he gave me that has worked so well and continues to be effective to this date.

-You’ll need two things for this DIY pest control solution:
+You’ll need two things for this DIY pest management control solution:

 1. Hand Pump Sprayer